What is Sarcoidosis?

 - Rashes, sores, or reddish patches on the skin

-- Swollen, painful, red bumps on arms or legs (called erythema nodosum)
+- Swollen, painful, red bumps on arms or legs (erythema nodosum)

 - Sensitivity to light